madetech/handbook/roles/lead_data_engineer.md

 ## Salary

-The salary for this role is location dependant:
+The salary for this role is location-dependent:

 - UK: £77,000 - £110,000
 - London & South East: £80,850 - £115,000